 When students declare their Political Science major, the department chair will assign you a major advisor.
 Once you have decided to declare, please send an email to the department chair.
 The email should include the following information:

 - A copy of the Political Science Major Advising Form (please include courses you have taken and are currently taking)

 - Preferences for a major advisor indicating whether you have already spoken to him or her about serving as your advisor

 - Other majors you have already declared or intend to declare.

 - You should arrange for a time to meet with the department chair to have your advisor assigned and major declaration form signed.
 Open office hours for the department chair can be found here https://www.amherst.edu/mm/34891.

-After your major advisor has been assigned, we strongly recommend that you arrange a meeting with your new advisor to talk about the major requirements.
+After your major advisor has been assigned, you should arrange a meeting with your new advisor to talk about your plans to complete the major requirements for graduation.